Henry Lester: Main architectures

 Most of them are historic architectures in Shanghai.

 Heritage

 Mr. Henry Lester bequeathed most of his assets to establish and endow the Henry Lester Trust Limited, which support Chinese Students study in UK.

+The Henry Lester Institute of Medical Research was built according to his will.
+The relics of the institute in Shanghai was recently refurbished and will be used a site of the United Family Healthcare Shanghai (Jing'an).